syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridColumn

-[GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) is the base column type of all the columns in the SfDataGrid, hence GridColumn properties are used by all the columns.
-The following sub-sections explains you about the properties in the GridColumn and the customizations that can be done using those properties for all the types of GridColumns available in SfDataGrid.
+[GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) is the base column type of all the columns in the `SfDataGrid`, hence GridColumn properties are used by all the columns.
+The following sub-sections explains you about the properties in the GridColumn and the customizations that can be done using those properties for all the types of GridColumns available in `SfDataGrid`.

 ### Binding options